stronnag/bbl2kml/README.md

 ## Overview

 A suite of tools to generate beautiful annotated, animated KML/KMZ files (and other data) from **inav** blackbox logs, OpenTX log files (inav S.Port telemetry, some support for OpenTX logs from Ardupilot), BulletGCSS and Aurduplot `.bin` logs.
+Also supports MW XML mission files and geospatial elements from CLI diffs (`safehome`, `fwapproach` and future `geozone`).

 #### INAV Fight Mode layer